mCRL2org/mCRL2/doc/sphinx/source/user_manual/language_reference/data.rst

 violates a property commonly known as "no confusion").
 The only exception to this are the booleans; ``true`` and ``false`` are distinct elements.

+In mCRL2, a sort is either a :ref:`predefined sort <predefinedsorts>`, a :ref:`constructed sort <constructedsorts>`, or a sort that was declared in a :ref:`sort specification <sortspec>`.
+The grammar of a sort description is given by the non-terminal :token:`SortExpr`.

+.. dparser:: ProjDecl ProjDeclList ConstrDecl ConstrDeclList SortExprList
+             SortExpr

 .. _sortspec:

+.. index:: sort, cons

 Specifying sorts
 ----------------